Second captain Lambros Katsenis navigates the R/V Aegaeo.

 A transponder is deployed.

 A transponder is deployed!
-Once transponders are anchored on the seafloor, vehicles are deployed.
-While we are exploring the seafloor with underwater vehicles, these transponders constantly report our position relative to the fixed points.
-This information is merged with a mix of sensors, enabling us to methodically and systematically survey the seafloor, and create detailed maps of our sensor data which will allow future scientists to document changes to the site over time.
+Once the transponders are anchored on the sea floor, the team deploys the vehicles.
+While we are exploring the sea floor with underwater vehicles, these transponders constantly report our position relative to the fixed points.
+This information is merged with a mix of sensors, enabling us to methodically and systematically survey the sea floor, and to create detailed maps of our sensor data.
+This will allow future scientists to document changes to the site over time.
 Click image for larger view and image credit.

-On this cruise, we are experimenting with a new acoustic method for underwater navigation - a method that aims to eliminate the need for deploying acoustic beacons on the seafloor; this new method is called "Synchronous-clock one-way-travel-time navigation".
-Our idea is to free the vehicle from a seafloor-anchored LBL beacon network by instead turning the ship into essentially a "moving beacon."
-Each vehicle is equipped with an acoustic modem, a device which allows each vehicle to broadcast small bits of information between one another (you may be familiar with modems in your desktop computer, but the ones we use underwater are a lot slower due to the properties of transmitting through water).
-By having very precise and synchronized clocks, on both the vehicleboard and shipboard modems, we can measure the one-way-travel-time (OWTT) from the surface ship to each vehicle in the network each time the surface ship broadcasts.
+On this cruise, we are experimenting with a new acoustic method for underwater navigation that aims to eliminate the need for deploying acoustic beacons on the sea floor.
+This new method is called "synchronous-clock one-way-travel-time navigation."
+Our idea is to free the vehicle from a sea-floor-anchored LBL beacon network by essentially turning the ship into a "moving beacon."
+Each vehicle is equipped with an acoustic modem, a device which allows each vehicle to broadcast small bits of information between one another.
+(You may be familiar with modems in your desktop computer, but the ones we use underwater are a lot slower due to the properties of transmitting through water.)
+By having very precise and synchronized clocks, on both the vehicle and shipboard modems, we can measure the one-way-travel-time (OWTT) from the surface ship to each vehicle in the network each time the surface ship broadcasts.
 Furthermore, since it's a modem, the ship can also use it to send its GPS position along with the OWTT packet, meaning that each vehicle now has a range to the ship and knows where the ship is according to GPS.
-Based on this information, each vehicle can now compute an estimate of its own position by fusing other onboard sensor data, such as from the doppler velocity log that Dr. Bingham mentioned.
-With this new technique we hope to free ourselves from the burden of deploying LBL transponders and enable us to more rapidly deploy and survey seafloor sites with multiple vehicles.
+Based on this information, each vehicle can now compute an estimate of its own position by fusing other onboard sensor data, such as from the Doppler velocity log that Dr. Brian Bingham mentioned.
+With this new technique, we hope to free ourselves from the burden of deploying LBL transponders and enable ourselves to more rapidly deploy and survey sea-floor sites with multiple vehicles.

 Sign up for the Ocean Explorer E-mail Update List.